-In 2008, I picked and harvested my own tea on Makaibari tea plantation in Darjeeling India.
+In 2008, I picked and harvested my own tea on Makaibari tea plantation in Darjeeling, India.

 Analytical Flavor Systems grew out of my research at the Tea Institute.

 I am a recognized expert on the application of artificial intelligence to predict human sensory perception and preference.
-In my role as CEO of Analytical Flavor Systems, I work with the world's largest food and beverage companies, have spoken at academic conferences to audiences of up to ~1,000 attendees, and continue to publish research on the applications of AI for human sensory perception.
+In my previous role as Founder & CEO of Analytical Flavor Systems, I work with the world's largest food and beverage companies, have spoken at academic conferences to audiences of up to ~1,000 attendees, and continue to publish research on the applications of AI for human sensory perception.

 I am frequently interviewed within the industry and have appeared on podcasts, radio, and video for general interest interviews about AI and food development.